 Talcum Powder Mesothelioma Lawsuits

-Mesothelioma caused by asbestos in Baby Powder
+Mesothelioma Caused by Asbestos in Baby Powder

 Johnson & Johnson has known for decades that its talcum powder and baby powder can be contaminated with asbestos, the carcinogenic mineral that causes mesothelioma.
 Yet it has repeatedly hid the testing and downplayed the asbestos risk in its products.